ClassicPress/ClassicPress-Migration-Plugin/README.md

 ensure any known conflicting plugins are **deactivated** (see list [here](https://docs.classicpress.net/installing-classicpress/#plugin-conflicts)).

+## What version of WordPress does the plugin work with?

+As of version 1.2.0, the plugin has been confirmed as working on the following WordPress versions:
+**Minimum: `4.9.x`**
+**Maximum: `5.5.3`**
+If you experience any issues, please let us know in [our support forum](https://forums.classicpress.net/c/support/migration-plugin).

 ## Installation

 To **install a fresh version of ClassicPress on a new site**, you do not need